Archive for July, 2007

 If you’re like me, you know very quickly when a setup comes along whether you like it or not.
 Some kinds of plays will just fit your eye, and you’ll know the timing is right to take action.
 Seize those moments as they come and use the opportunities to profit.
 BUT, when you’re not seeing the setups that just jump out at you, be willing to wait.
 If your watch list is providing no imminent entries even though the market may be running, sit on those hands instead of forcing trades!

 Why be aggressive just for the sake of activity?
-I mean, I love my broker and everything, but I always want to be making more money than they are from my trades!
+I mean, I like my broker and everything, but I always want to be making more money than they are from my trades!
 I have no idea where this market will go tomorrow, but I know that I can still be profitable if I am disciplined.
 Improve your odds of success by exercising good discipline, and don’t just buy something for the sake of activity….only trade when the conditions you like are present.
 Everything else is just noise and a chance to give back those hard-earned profits!

 By the way, subscribing to this RSS feed will mean you won’t ever miss a post!